suss-vli/suss-vli.github.io/README.md

 - [] add a page to call for interns & software engineers (devops, full-stack & data science) & craftmen and craftwomen for VLI project
 - [] automatically calculate the final year at the bottom
 - [] make sure you have sticker footer
+- [] add these to the website to get time https://time.is/widgets